 How long do I have to wait before I can retake the exam?

 CREST has different retake periods for both written and practical exams.
-Generally, for the written portion, the retake period is 7 days; for practical, it is 8 weeks (2 months).
-You must refer to official source for accurate information.
+Generally, for the written portion, the retake period is seven days; for reasonable, it is eight weeks (2 months).
+You must refer to official sources for accurate information.
 For more information, please visit CREST’s official exam retake timetable.